(see OneCard ID Cards)

-Students are encouraged to respond to messages and clear their mailboxes regularly to ensure that new messages will be able to come through.
+Students are encouraged to respond to messages and clear their mailboxes regularly.

 Unless otherwise notified, a student’s email username is the same as the myEC login username.
 That is, in most cases, the first initial and last name in lowercase with no spaces.
 If there is already a user in the system with the same first initial and last name as you, a special username will be assigned to you.
 A typical student email address will look like this: firstname.lastname@example.org

 Passwords for the student e-mail account are initially set using the student’s birth date in the following format: YYMMDD (e.g. January 12 , 1965 would be entered as 650112).
 This password should be changed to something more secure upon the first use of the email system as a security measure.
 Please note that it is the responsibility of the student to remember their account password.

 The myEC initial password is in a different format.
 Use the first 2 letters of your birth month, followed by the two digit date and four digit year.
 For example, February 13, 1990 would be set to ‘Fe131990’.